 TEMPLATE Photo and video consent form Please customise this form for use by your charity or good cause, and seek legal advice if necessary.
-[Name and logo of charity or good cause] Parent or Carer consent - complete if applicable I continue that I am, or I have obtained the consent of the parent/carer of pathon with legal responsibility for any childran, young persons or volnerable addits who appear in this image (s) or volne(a).
-Numer of observations Your name: Your address: Name of child or vulnerable adult: Your email: Name of parent / guardian / carer: Date: Event / Project / Location: Relationship to child / vulnerable adult: Are you at least 18 years of age?
-Y / N l Address: If the contributor is under the age of 18 (in England) or un complete the Parent or Carer consent section. nder 16 (in Scotland), or is a vulnerable person, please Telephone: Email: Click Lunderstand [name of charity or good cause] and/or its funders including Postcode Lottery Limited (PPL) (if applicable) have taken photographs and/or film tootage and/or obtained audio content and/or interview quotes (the "Maderial") from me.
-NOTE: We request your contact details to see can contact you to obtain content to publish your name or that of the child or videetable adult in any publication or media outlet used. %here to I understand [name of charity or good cause] and/or PPL may use any of the Materials obtained to produce publicity and marketing content.
-Signature of parent / carer / guardian: Date: download this I understand that publicity and marketing can include local, regional and national press and broadcast coverage: diotal media (e.g. websites, blogs, social media, e-newsletters); fundraising and promotional /ord document materials (e.g. video appeals, posters, leaflets, brochures, banners, adverts); presentations and exhibitions; and Internal or Corporate Communications (e.g. newsletters, annual reports, supporter publications). template I. Understand hall former of charly or good causel may what the Materials with help parties - such as news organizations, public relations and markeling approaches.
-Inders (including Patchoode Lottery Limited) and partners - for publicly and markeling purposes.
-I. argue the finame of charlying organization and the PL can elil (e. crop or resize) the Materials, provided that it will not intentionally distort the Materials or misrepresent me.
-Icontern I and I tass 11 years of age and have and have legal capacity to sign this agreement without the conserver of working of any other person.
-TO BE COMPLETED - TO BE COMPLETED BY CHARITY REPRESENTATIVE PRESENT: I confirm that if the costitutor is under the age of 16 (in Scotland) or under the age of 18 (in England), or a vulnerable aduit, the Parent and caref consent section has been completed by a prevent or guardian.
-Name: Name: Signature: Date: Name and location of event / project / shoot: Withdrawing consent You can withdraw your consent at any time by emailing [insert email address] or calling [insert phone number].
-Find out more about how we handle your data at [insert link to privacy policy] or calling [insert phone number].
-A copy of this signed document has been given to the contributor and / or their parent / carer.
+[Name and logo of charity or good cause] Parent or Carer consent - complete if applicable I confirm that I am, or I have obtained the consent of the parenticarer or person with legal responsibility in any children, young persons or vulnerable adults who appear in this image (s) or video(s).
+Your name: Your r address: Name of child or vulnerable adult: r email: Name of parent / guardian / carer: Date: Ever nt / Project / Location: relationship to child / vulnerable adult: Are you at least 18 years of age?
+Y / N - dulyss.
+If the contributor is under the age of 18 (in England) or under 16 complete the Parent or Carer consent section. in Scotland), or is a vulnerable person, please Telephone: Email: Click I understand [name of charity or good cause] and/or its applicable) have taken photographs and/or film footage a (the "Materials") from me.
+NOTE: We request your contact details so we can contact you to obtain consent to publish your name or that of the child or vulnerable adult in any publication or media outlet used. %here to Understand [name of charity or good cause] and/or PPL may use any of the Materials obtained to produce publicity and marketing content.
+Signature of parent / carer / guardian: Date: download this I understand that publicity and marketing can include local, regional and national press and broadcast coverage; digital media (e.g. websites, blogs, social media, e-newsletters); fundraising and promotional ord document materials (e.g. video appeals, posters, leaflets, brochures, banners, adverts); presentations and exhibitions; and Internal or Corporate Communications (e.g. newsletters, annual reports, supporter publications). template I understand that [name of charity or good cause] may share the Materials with third parties - such as news organisations, public relations and marketing agencies, funders (including Postcode Lottery Limited) and partners - for publicity and marketing purposes.
+TO BE COMPLETED BY CHARITY REPRESENTATIVE PRESENT: I agree that [name of charity or good cause] and/or PPL can edit (i.e. crop or resize) the Materials, that it will not intentionally distort the Materials or misrepresent me.
+I confirm that if the contributor is under the age of 16 (in England) or under the age of 16 (in England), or a vulnerable adult, the Parent and carer consent section has been completed by a parent or grantlen.
+I confirm I am at least 18 years of age and have and have leg- consent or knowledge of any other person. al capacity to sign this agreement without the Name: Signature: Date E. Name and location of event / project / shoot: Signature: Date: Withdrawing consent You can withdraw your consent at any time by emailing [insert er mail address] or calling [insert phone number].
+A copy of this signed document has been given to the confributor and / or their parent / carer.
+Find out more about how we handle your data at [insert link to p privacy policy] or calling [insert phone number].